EverlastingAI-Official/LifeContextOS/README.md

 ## English

 LifeContext L1 is a local-first operating system for personal life context.
-It turns documents, conversation exports, oral histories, and voice data that a person is authorized to use into a reviewable chain:
+It collects and processes consciousness tokens stored in user-uploaded documents, conversation logs, and oral histories to generate structured memories:

 ```text
 Raw data → Archive → Evidence → ThoughtCell → Human review